Pain-Brioche/COM3D2.SelectRandomMaid/README.md

 ### Usage
 - Press the random button
 - Or use the keyboard or VR controller shortcut.
 (Default: R / Y or B for Oculus / Trackpad press for Vive
-- You can change the shortcuts in the config file (need to start the game at least onece toi create it)
+- You can change the shortcuts in the config file (need to start the game at least once to create it)

             VR Controllers
             Key description: